5 Reasons You Should (or Shouldn't) Buy a Rental Property

 When you want to invest in a rental property, there are five reasons that will tell you why you should or shouldn’t buy a specific home.
 This is your Myndful Minute, where we’ll talk about why an acquisition will make sense or not make sense to a real estate investor.

 The first reason to consider whether you should buy a property is its potential for cash flow.
 That’s the difference between debt servicing, which is your mortgage, tax payments, and insurance, minus the rent you collect.
 The difference between the two is your cash flow.

 New investors will often make this the entire point of investing.
 It’s a good thing to consider, but it’s not always necessary to cash flow a property right away.
 But, cash flow should factor into your decision about whether to make an investment purchase or not.

 Equity capture is another thing to consider when you’re evaluating a potential investment.
 There’s the market value of the property and what you ultimate buy that home for.
 If the property is worth $100,000, and you buy it for $80,000, you have an equity capture of $20,000.
 That’s not money in your pocket, but it is an unrealized capital gain, and it counts as money you have in the property.

-Equity capture isn’t the only factor contributing to your decision, but it’s a piece of the puzzle that tells you if this deal matches your investment strategy.
+Equity capture isn’t the only factor contributing to your decision, but it’s a piece of the puzzle that tells you if this deal matches your rental property investment strategy.

 Debt Pay Down